Psychology Degrees, Schools, and Careers in Mississippi

 The capital of Mississippi and the most populous city in the state, Jackson has a population of almost 176,000 citizens.
 This city is home to three different schools that offer psychology degree programs, including Jackson State University, which has one of the best psychology programs in the state and the largest population of psychology students in the city of Jackson.
 There are also psychology programs at Millsaps College and Belhaven University, both of which are in Jackson.
 There is also quite a bit of financial help available to students in Jackson, as well as other parts of the state; Mississippi students can find funding through sources such as the Health Care Professions Scholarship, the Critical Needs Teacher Loan/Scholarship (for students majoring in psychology or education), and the Higher Education Legislative Plan (HELP) scholarship program.

-Considering the small population of Jackson, it has a reasonable number of psychologists.
-According to the United States Bureau of Labor Statistics taken in May 2012, there are at least 300 professional psychologists in the Jackson area and the annual median wage of these professionals is $44,262, which is a comfortable salary in a place where the cost of living is relatively low.
+According to the United States Bureau of Labor Statistics, there are around 90 professional psychologists in the Jackson area and the annual average wage of these professionals is $54,360 for school psychologists and $70,900 for clinical and counseling psychologists, which is a comfortable salary in a place where the cost of living is relatively low.
 In addition, the city of Jackson is vibrant and has a lot to do in all sorts of categories, whether you like sports, the arts, or learning about the rich history of the city.

 Online Psychology Schools in Mississippi